emmalexandria/hugo-blog/content/posts/rust-nice-bits/index.md

 2. Transform data
 3. Output data

 Rust makes the entire second step explicit and consistent, which is hugely helpful for writing good code without struggle.
 Unlike in Javascript, a function cannot just coerce your object to a debug string without requiring that it implement `Debug`.
-Unlike C, casting a double into a 32 bit integer requires use of `as` which explicitly states you are fine with data loss.
+Unlike C, casting a 64 bit integer into a 32 bit integer requires use of `as` which explicitly states you are fine with data loss.
+In C, it'll just treat it like any other type conversion.

 # Traits